qidanrui/MassGen/README.md

 ## 🗺️ Roadmap

-MASS is currently in its foundational stage, with a focus on parallel multi-agent collaboration and orchestration.
+MASS is currently in its foundational stage, with a focus on parallel, async multi-agent collaboration and orchestration.
 Our roadmap is centered on transforming this foundation into a highly robust, intelligent, and user-friendly system, while enabling frontier research and exploration.

 ### Key Future Enhancements: